evanmarshall/cross-pile/README.md

 # cross-pile
-A heads or tails (cross and pile) on Solana
+A heads or tails (cross and pile) on Solana.
+It's meant to serve as an example of how to use solrand, a randomness Oracle: https://github.com/evanmarshall/solrand

 # Installation & Usage